State and Society

 Every aspect of our lives is shaped by the state.
 How do social theorists conceptualize the state?
 How did the modern state come to be?
 From where does it derive its legitimacy?
-We will look for the answers to these questions in the works of Marx, Weber, Foucault, Bourdieu, James Scott, feminist scholarship, critical theory, as well as libertarian and anarchist scholarship.
+We will look for the answers to these questions in the works of Marx, Weber, Foucault, Bourdieu, James Scott, feminist scholarship, as well as libertarian and anarchist scholarship.
 We will then talk about how the involvement of the state in social and economic life has varied cross-nationally, and seek to understand in what ways the American statecraft is considered “exceptional.”
 We will learn about welfare states, penal states, racial states, straight states, submerged states, authoritarian states, strong and and weak states.

 Law, Justice, and Democracy

-In this advanced research seminar, we will study law through a political sociological lens.
+In this advanced research seminar, we will study law through a sociological lens.
 We will ask: What is law?
 We will talk about what it means to think of law as a social construct.
-We will explore how these questions have been answered by social theorists like Marx, Weber, Durkheim, and Foucault, and by legal scholars writing in the tradition of legal positivism, legal realism, and critical legal studies (critical race theory, feminist and queer legal theory).
+We will explore how these questions have been answered by social theorists like Marx, Weber, Durkheim, and Foucault, and by legal scholars writing in the tradition of legal formalism, legal realism, and critical legal studies (critical race theory, feminist and queer legal theory).
 We will talk about the relationship between law and justice.
 What does it mean for laws to be unjust?
 What are the normative arguments that have been made about how to respond unjust laws?
 We will also talk about the place of law and courts in the American system of government.

 Politics: Fundamental Concepts

 This First Year Seminar introduces students to the concepts that remain central to political life: capitalism, class, race, gender, state, citizenship, power, civil society, democracy, anarchy, populism, and fascism, to name a few.